 Now that your child understands general letter writing skills, help him write longer and more descriptive messages.
 Talk together about what he could write in his letter.
 Make suggestions: He could comment on how he’s feeling, “I was sick yesterday, but now I’m feeling better.”
 He could ask questions, like “Do you miss me?”
 And don’t forget the weather – he could point out, “It’s cold here,” or “I really like spring.”

 Once your child has crafted his letter, he’s ready to address it all by himself – well, almost.
+Make a letter writing template for kids to learn how to address the envelope.
 Write out all of the address information exactly as it should appear on the envelope on a separate sheet of paper (that includes the proper placement).
 Have your child copy the information from your sample.
 Let him put on the stamp and he’s ready to take it to the mailbox.